 The term whiplash is thrown around a lot, but very few people actually know what it is.
 The term whiplash is used to describe a neck sprain or neck strain.
 While these injuries can be caused by other accidents, whiplash is technically characterized by a series of symptoms that occur following damage to the neck in an auto accident.
 However, whiplash is caused by the same occurrence each time, the rapid back and forth movement jerking of the head during a collision.
 While a seatbelt will keep your body safe during a car accident, sadly even if the air bags deploy, they will not protect your neck from this event.

 Symptoms of Whiplash

 What makes whiplash so frustrating to seek damages for is that symptoms often wait 24 hours or more after an accident to manifest.
-Following the initial trauma, typically the injuries sustained by health care workers begin to display symptoms within the following days.
+Following the initial trauma, typically the injury begins to display symptoms within the following days.
 Symptoms of whiplash include:

 - Neck pain and stiffness

 Noticeably, symptoms range above and beyond simple neck pain.
 In a whiplash injury, the intervertebral joints between the vertebrae, discs, ligaments, and nerve roots in your back become damaged which can result in pain or discomfort well beyond the neck area.
 In serious cases, you may even lose feeling in a portion of your body for an extended period of time.